 Visual illustration of geofencing tactics

 Suppose you have a shop (sports club, beauty salon - whatever!), and you want to increase its profitability.
-Knowing its exact address (and GPS coordinates), you can create a virtual geofence area around it - area whose intersection forces the application to perform the desired action (of course, you must develop such an application, to begin with).
-Later, we'll talk about options of these actions which would be beneficial to your business; however, you should already imagine the abyss of amazing opportunities which open up to you.
+Knowing its exact address (and GPS coordinates), you can create a virtual geofence area around it - an area whose intersection forces the application to perform the desired action (of course, you must develop such an application, to begin with).
+Later, we'll talk about options for these actions which would be beneficial to your business; however, you should already imagine the abyss of amazing opportunities opening up to you.

-In the meantime, it is worth discussing how a geofencing technology works.
+In the meantime, it is worth discussing how geofencing technology works.

 How does geofencing work?

 The technology is now supported by the Apple iOS (version 7.0 and higher) and Google Android (from 2.2 version) geofencing platforms.
 So you can freely use geofencing to improve apps of any type.

 How does geofencing work on iPhone and Android?

 Geofencing technology combines the interaction of IP addresses at the device level with GPS data and information from the cellular network.
 Namely, essentially, geoprocessing implies active interlocation between the device and the IP addresses around it.